-Linfineon Public SLE66C166PE Security Target Hierarchical to: No other components.
-FMT_MSA.3.1 The TSF shall enforce the Memory Access Control Policy to provide well defined 6 default values for security attributes that are used to enforce the SFP.
-FMT_MSA.3.2 The TSF shall allow any subject (provided that the Memory Access Control Policy is enforced and the necessary access is therefore allowed) 7 to specify alternative initial values to override the default values when an object or information is created.

-Dependencies: FMT_MSA.1 Management of security attributes

-FMT_SMR.1 Security roles
+FMT_MSA.3 Static attribute initialisation Hierarchical to: No other components.
+FMT_MSA.3.1 The TSF shall enforce the Memory Access Control Policy to provide well defined default values for security attributes that are used to enforce the SFP.
+FMT_MSA.3.2 The TSF shall allow any subject (provided that the Memory Access Control Policy $\dot{s}$ enforced and the necessary access is therefore allowed) to specify alternative initial values to override the default values when an object or information is created.
+Dependencies: FMT_MSA.1 Management of security attributes FMT_SMR.1 Security roles

-The TOE shall meet the requirement "Management of security attributes (FMT_MSA.1)" as specified below:
+The TOE shall meet the requirement "Management of security attributes (FMT\MSA.1)" as specified below: